Trine wins ASCE regional competition

 Trine finished in first place overall.
 Individual event finishes included:

 - First place in the “Sustainable Solutions” competition.
-Team members included Catherine Webb, a senior from Okemos, Michigan; Aaron (Jackson) Huckeby, a freshman from Freeland, Indiana; David Gaff, a senior from Bristol, Indiana; and Scott Beckmann, a junior from Auburn, Indiana.
+Team members included Catherine Webb, a senior from Okemos, Michigan; Aaron (Jackson) Huckeby, a freshman from Freeland, Michigan; David Gaff, a senior from Bristol, Indiana; and Scott Beckmann, a junior from Auburn, Indiana.

 - First place in “Concrete Cornhole” competition.
 Team members included Gaff; Ben Bellestri, a senior from Clarkston, Michigan; Beckmann; and Ashton Benson, a sophomore from Delaware, Ohio.